Serebryanskiy/Skin-analyzer/README.md

 * Select the best model and check it on test set
 * Convert selected model to TFLite Flatbuffe for mobile application.

-THe training is not final, we're still experimenting with different model and augmentations to achive beter metrics.
+The training is not final, we're still experimenting with different model and augmentations to achive beter metrics.

 ## Android application